Ružinov: Characteristics

 Today, Ružinov is a location for many industrial businesses, shopping centres, financial businesses and banks.
 Industrial plants such as Slovnaft and Gumon, and the cargo Port of Bratislava, are located here.
 Apart from the chemical industry it is home to food and construction industries.
 The Miletičova Open-air Market, Bratislava's largest and most frequented, is also located in Ružinov.
 The Milan Rastislav Štefánik international airport is also located here.
-The largest shopping center in Slovakia Avion Shopping Park is based in Ružinov, with the Ikea store and surrounded by new office buildings and two hotels (Hotel Gate One Bratislava and Chopin Airport Hotel).
+Avion Shopping Park, the largest shopping center in Slovakia, is based in Ružinov, with the Ikea store and surrounded by new office buildings and two hotels (Hotel Gate One Bratislava and Chopin Airport Hotel).

 Despite its industrial character, Ružinov is considered to be a relatively green part of Bratislava.
-In contrast to other city districts, it is rich in streams and lakes (such as Rohlík lake), with a total water area of 616,000 m².
+In contrast to other city districts, it is rich in streams and lakes (such as Rohlík lake), with a total water area of 616,000 m^{2}.
 At the heart of Ružinov there is the Štrkovec Lake area, a major recreational and sporting centre for Bratislava.
 Other lakes include Zlaté Piesky, a major summer resort, and Rohlík.